Is The Trump Rally Over?

-The market was down over 160 points last Thursday, as it expressed its disappointment for not getting any clarity on President-Elect Trump's plan for the economy.
+The market was down over 160 points last Thursday, as it expressed its disappointment for not getting any clarity on president-elect Trump's plan for the economy.

 After all, the market has been going up ever since the November 8th election, but it seems to be stalling out now.

-Is the TRUMP RALLY OVER?
+Is the Trump Rally Over?

 The market had an unwarranted reaction to Mr. Trump's press conference on Wednesday.
 It threw a temper tantrum because it did not get any details on the growth plan for the economy from the incoming administration.